-Based in Derby and funded by the Nottingham Go Ultra Low Programme, LEVEL (Low Emission Vehicle Enterprise and Learning) delivers skills training, knowledge transfer, business networking, master classes and conferences promoting the adoption of low emission vehicle technologies.
-Since 2017, 17 conferences and workshops have been held and have reached an audience of over 1,450 delegates from the business community.
+Based in Derby and funded by the Nottingham Go Ultra Low Programme, LEVEL (Low Emission Vehicle Enterprise and Learning) delivered skills training, knowledge transfer, business networking, masterclasses and conferences promoting the adoption of low emission vehicle technologies.
+Between 2017 and 2019, 17 conferences and workshops were held and reached an audience of over 1,450 delegates from the business community.

-In addition, LEVEL delivers events and workshops as part of the Workplace Travel Service: ULEV Experience, a programme dedicated to supporting businesses in Nottingham to understand, trial and implement low emission vehicle technology, funded by Nottingham City Council’s Go Ultra Low City project.
-With a target of 26 ULEV experience events across the region, the progamme so far has delivered 19 workshops and events that have been attended by over 500 delegates.
+In addition, LEVEL delivered events and workshops as part of the Workplace Travel Service: ULEV Experience, a programme dedicated to supporting businesses in Nottingham to understand, trial and implement low emission vehicle technology, funded by Nottingham City Council’s Go Ultra Low City project.
+The progamme delivered over 20 workshops and events that were attended by over 500 delegates.

 As a result of this extensive experience, Neil Horsley (Director at Cleantech Business Ltd and Project Director of LEVEL) has come up with his top 10 tips for creating successful business engagement events in a ULEV programme, see below.